Medical Negligence Client Stories

-She had previously consulted another legal firm who told her that she didn’t have a claim and wasn’t entitled to compensation.
-However we thought it merited further investigation and agreed to take on the case.
+She had previously consulted another legal firm which told her that she didn’t have a claim and wasn’t entitled to compensation.
+However, we thought it merited further investigation and agreed to take on the case.

 We eventually settled out of court for the significant sum of £425,000 plus our client’s legal costs.